PojavLauncherTeam/PojavOptimize/README.md

 | Smoothboot | Smooth Boot - Optimize Minecraft loading performance to be smoother on all end systems | https://www.curseforge.com/minecraft/mc-mods/smooth-boot |
 | Sodium | Changes minecrafts rendering engine to improve performance | https://www.curseforge.com/minecraft/mc-mods/sodium |
 | Starlight | Fabric mod for completely rewriting the vanilla light engine. (replaces phosphor as you get more FPS | https://github.com/Spottedleaf/Starlight |

+This list may differentiate depending on the version used.

 Based off fabulously optimized found here: https://www.curseforge.com/minecraft/modpacks/fabulously-optimized with tweaks and additions made by Chuck_Norris_, All Configs made by robotkoer, creator of fabulously optimized, implemented in this modpack to Simplfy installation.